autoSteve/acMqtt/README.md

 - AC, dev=storeac, sense=current_temperature, topic=climate
 - AC, dev=storeac, sense=outside_temperature

+### Environment Monitors
-Environment monitors can pass sensor data to CBus (using ESPHome devices).
+Environment monitors can pass sensor data to CBus (using ESPHome devices, see example .yaml).

 Add the 'ENV' keyword, plus...
 - dev=  Device (the name of the ESPHome board)
 - func= Function (the sensor name configured in ESPHome) defaults to the User Parameter name in lowercase, spaces replaced with underscore